 On arrival, your pet will receive a sedative to help relax.
 This sedation is given under the skin like an ordinary vaccination, and takes roughly 10 minutes to relax most patients into a deep sleep.
 We will then give the final euthanasia injection through a port inserted into a vein (commonly a vein on the front or back legs).
 This second injection is usually very quick and peaceful.

 There are a few options for the aftercare of your pet.
-You can have home burials, private cremation (with ashes back) or companion cremation (with no ashes returned).
-We recommend family owned and operated Passing Paws for compassionate private cremations.
-They can offer affordable direct home pick ups with ashes returned to you within 5 days.
-They also provide a Premium Same Day Service where your pet's ashes is returned to you within the same day.
+You can opt for home burials, private cremation (with ashes back) or companion cremation (with no ashes returned).

 VACCINES WORMING AND MICROCHIPPING